ShadowMario/FNF-PsychEngine/BUILDING.md

 Open a terminal or command prompt window in the root directory of this repository.

-For building the game, in every system, you're going to execute `haxelib newrepo`.
+For building the game, in every system, you're going to execute `haxelib setup`.

+In Mac and Linux, you need to create a folder to put your Haxe libraries in, do `mkdir ~/haxelib && haxelib setup ~/haxelib`.

 Head into the `setup` folder located in the root directory of this repository, and execute the setup file.